aiven/aiven-docs/docs/products/kafka/get-started.md

 ---
-title: Getting started with Aiven for Apache Kafka®
+title: Get started with Aiven for Apache Kafka®
 ---

 Aiven services are managed in the Aiven [web